syncfusion-content/javascript-docs/js/api/ejChart.md

-Specifies the type of trendline for the series.
+Specifies the type of the trendline for the series.

 Default value: